leechee/Twilight/README.md

 - [X] Set health and damage system to the warrior
 - [X] Removed collision when dead animation finishes
 - [X] Fixed bug where hits would be detected if warrior turned around mid-sequence

+#### 10/13/2023

+- [X] Added more death charge attack run and charge transition custom animations for ball-chain sprite